 - The lines "I got a taste of the real world (oh baby)/When I went down on you girl" can still be heard on the radio today.

 - Lighter and Softer: Relative to the more socially-critical and politically-engaged Jefferson Airplane, Jefferson Starship's output (save for most of Paul Kantner's compositions, which noticeably retained hallmarks of his work with the Airplane, and sporadic exceptions such as "Assassin" on "Nuclear Furniture") generally tended to be more escapist and romance-oriented.

 - Put on a Bus / The Bus Came Back: Grace Slick was sacked in 1978 due to her worsening alcoholism and her behaviour during their Hamburg shows.
 Slick returned in 1981 though, in time for Modern Times.

-- The Seventies: Jefferson Starship successfully morphed into an Arena Rock group along the lines of Toto (as a matter of fact, their hit song "Jane" was accused of aping Toto's single "Hold The Line", right down to the piano triplets).
+- The '70s: Founded almost midway through the decade, the group rapidly became one of the most prominent commercial soft-rock groups of the era and, by the end of the decade, had successfully morphed into an Arena Rock group along the lines of Toto (as a matter of fact, their hit song "Jane" was understandably accused of aping Toto's single "Hold The Line", right down to the piano triplets).